-Unlike most credit card companies in the U.S., ING’s cards do not offer rewards benefits or Bonus offers in the same way many American credit cards do.
-For example, many credit card companies offer cards with rewards options like miles, cash back, gas, points, etc. while ING’s cards have benefits like a higher credit limit and enhanced purchase insurance.
+ING’s credit cards do not offer reward benefits or bonus offers in the same way many American credit cards do.
+For example, many companies offer cards with rewards such as cash back, travel, and merchandise.
+However, ING offers rewards such as a higher credit limit and enhanced purchase insurance.

-One thing ING does not offer is an opportunity to help build your credit.
-They do not currently offer student or “starter” cards or secured cards for people needing to repair their credit.
-There are several companies we reviewed—including major global banks—who offer at least one secured credit card or card for college students.
-Some even offer both.
+One thing ING does not offer is an opportunity to help build credit.
+The company does not currently offer student or “starter” cards or secured cards for people needing to repair their credit.